aeonSolutions/AeonLabs-Indoor-Smart-Plant-Watering/README.md

 <br>

 ### Known PCB bugs
-This revision has a few knwon small PCB errors.
+This public revision of the PCB electronics has a few known small errors.

 <br>